 See the July 2, 2014 post "Which Kimchi is Best For Sinusitis: Vegan or Seafood?"
 It turns out that currently more L. sakei is found in meat than in plants, and that there are at least 230 strains of L. sakei.

-See the page SINUSITIS TREATMENT SUMMARY for quick summaries of sinusitis treatment methods for L. sakei from kimchi, from the starter culture Bactoferm F-RM-52, and Lactopy.
+See the page SINUSITIS TREATMENT SUMMARY for quick summaries of sinusitis treatment methods for L. sakei from kimchi, from starter cultures, and other probiotics.

-June 28, 2014 STARTING TODAY, PLEASE POST COMMENTS IN THE COMMENTS SECTION OF A RECENT POST, the post THE ONE PROBIOTIC THAT TREATS SINUSITIS, SINUSITIS TREATMENT SUMMARY PAGE, CONTACT PAGE, OR WRITE ME AN EMAIL.
+June 28, 2014 STARTING TODAY, PLEASE POST COMMENTS IN THE COMMENTS SECTION OF A RECENT POST, the post THE BEST PROBIOTIC FOR SINUS INFECTIONS, SINUSITIS TREATMENT SUMMARY PAGE, CONTACT PAGE, OR WRITE ME AN EMAIL.